 Buoyed by this success, the Associates is dedicated more than ever to create events and opportunities and to launch projects to raise awareness and fascination in its mission - to achieve a substantial endowment and restoration goal.

-Additionally, the Associates recently pledged over $10,000 for the restoration of an extraordinary medieval illuminated scroll measuring 30 feet long by 20 inches wide, entitled “La Chronique Universalle,” ca. 1440.
+Additionally, the Associates restored an extraordinary medieval illuminated scroll measuring 30 feet long by 20 inches wide, entitled “La Chronique Universalle,” ca. 1440.
 The scroll, one of the BPL’s finest treasures and probably the finest example in the world, is made from 16 skins of parchment, and depicts sacred and secular events from the beginning of the world to 1440.
 It was featured at an Associates members’ reception and at the Secular/ Sacred exhibition in conjunction with the Museum of Fine Arts, Boston, at the McMullen Museum of Art at Boston College.

 Technically speaking, many books, engravings and lithographs printed on acidic paper, for example, are now turning brown and becoming extremely brittle.
 These artifacts will literally crumble to dust if they are not treated by conservators.
 Similarly, maps and manuscripts subjected to environmental pollutants, radical changes in temperature and improper storage over many years are now often too fragile to be opened, let alone used.
 This problem blatantly defies the BPL’s mission of Free to All.